 We will be out in the bush at water holes doing multiple, consecutive nights "toadbusting".
 This means repeated busts on the same water hole over a number of nights.
 This has been shown to effectively remove cane toads from a local area.
+We'll also be establishing fences on suitable waterholes and undertaking reconnaissance.
 We'll be doing other activities during the day and saving the most fun - toad busting for the night - when adult toads are active.
+There will be bury pits to dig, water to cart, maintenance of equipment as well as meal preparations and fence construction.